FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 }
 ```

 If, in parsing our access token, we see a `TokenExpiredError`, this code attempts to refresh the JWT.
-If the JWT is malformed, or the new JWT is malformed, or if the refresh fails, then the refresh token may have been revoked and we'll want to deny access.
+If the JWT is malformed, the new JWT is malformed, or if the refresh fails, then the refresh token may have been revoked and the code will deny access.
+This authorization code is perfect for extracting to a middleware.

 Here's `refreshJWTs` code, which actually performs the JWT refresh: